Dean Ford: Career in the U.S.

 After his solo album failed to chart, Ford was subsequently released by his record label.
 Battling alcohol addiction, he moved to Los Angeles in 1979.
 Virtually unknown as a recording artist in the U.S., he was unable to cash in on his earlier success with Marmalade and his alcohol dependency forced him to essentially drop out of the organized music business.
 With the help of Alcoholics Anonymous, Ford was sober by 1986.

 Ford did not completely sever ties to his musical contemporaries.
 In 2003 he teamed up with a revamped The Sensational Alex Harvey Band, participating in an album tribute by well-known Scottish musicians to Glaswegian Frankie Miller, a fellow artist recovering from a brain hemorrhage.
 His most recent collaboration was with former Badfinger guitarist Joe Tansin in 2012, including recording a notable latter day version of his biggest success, "Reflections of My Life".

 With the support of crowdfunding, Ford completed production of a second solo album of original material entitled Feel My Heartbeat. in 2017.

 He released an album called My Scottish Heart, two months before his demise.

 Ford's solo projects are currently available on CD through his official Facebook page.

 Death

 Ford died in Los Angeles on 31 December 2018, at the age of 73 from complications relating to Parkinson's disease.
 His death was announced by his daughter, Tracey McAleese-Gorman, who described him as 'a gentle soul and great father'.
 His daughter died less than two years later in November 2020 in London.

 Birth year

 There has been some confusion regarding Ford's birth year being listed widely as 1946.
-This appears to be disputed by his sister who cites his year of birth as 1945 on a memorial plaque inscription placed on 5 September 2020 in his hometown of Coatbridge.
+This appears to be disputed by his sister who gives his year of birth as 1945 on a memorial plaque inscription placed on 5 September 2020 in his hometown of Coatbridge.

 A search of the Scotlands People Statutory Registers shows a Thomas McAleese born in 1945 in Airdrie.
 There is no record of a Thomas McAleese being born anywhere in Scotland in 1946.